the-muppet/supabase-go/README.md

-> **This project is looking for a new home.**  See the [issue](https://github.com/nedpals/supabase-go/issues/67) for details.

 # supabase-go

+> **This fork adds Realtime support to the original repository.** The original project was [looking for a new home](https://github.com/nedpals/supabase-go/issues/67).

 Unofficial [Supabase](https://supabase.io) client for Go.
 It is an amalgamation of all the libraries similar to the [official Supabase client](https://supabase.io/docs/reference/javascript/supabase-client).

 ## Installation
 ```
-go get github.com/nedpals/supabase-go
+go get github.com/the-muppet/supabase-go
 ```

 ## Usage